rlister/opsgenie-send/README.md

 Opsgenie::Send.alert('Test alert')
 ```

-The methods return the response from Opsgenie as a hash.
+The methods return the JSON string response from Opsgenie.

 You may pass optional parameters to alerts (see the list at
 https://www.opsgenie.com/docs/web-api/alert-api#createAlertRequest):